Welcome to your new home

 We also want you to take care of one another and be a good bystander.
 That means if you see something that makes you uneasy–maybe a friend behaving out of character or someone who needs help–tell someone.

 Residence Life staff are here to help, not to judge, and can connect students with other people on campus who can assist.

 Just for the fun of it

 We also know the people you meet in res can become lifelong friends.
-Residence Assistants (RAs) are always organizing great floor events tailored to your community’s interests so you can meet people and socialize in a healthy and safe atmosphere.
+The Community Assistant Team (CATs) are always organizing great floor events tailored to your community’s interests so you can meet people and socialize in a healthy and safe atmosphere.

 Great ideas wanted!